Carmina Burana Inspired

 AI illustration of composer Carl Orff

-Carmina Burana Inspired: Choir and Piano
+Carmina Burana inspired.
+Choir & Piano

-An intimate choral explosion of fate, passion, and medieval poetry - in an atmospheric Bradshaw Hall in the heart of Birmingham.
+An intimate, choral explosion of fate, passion, and medieval poetry - in an atmospheric Bradshaw Hall in the heart of Birmingham.
 Feel the fire of fate and the pulse of human desire in this chamber performance of Carl Orff’s Carmina Burana - brought to life under the direction of world-renowned conductor Ralph Allwood MBE DMus.

 This premiere offers a rare and intimate version of one of the most iconic works of the 20th century.
 A daring, visceral cantata based on 13th-century texts - part pagan, part sacred, part scandalous - Carmina Burana speaks to the eternal cycles of luck, lust, love, and loss.